Steel is strong enough to support skyscrapers and trains. Aluminum is light enough to be picked up by hand.

 It’s no wonder, then, that manufacturers are welding and metal joining to build strong-fuel efficient vehicles.
 Some have even developed durable, all-aluminum frames.

-The growing use of aluminum in vehicle manufacturing is an important trend for anyone curious about welding to watch.
+The growing use of aluminum in vehicle manufacturing is an important trend to watch for anyone curious about a career in welding.
 Could you imagine one day working with these welding technologies?

 Innovations in Aluminum Welding

 In the last 30 years, advances in joining and materials processes have made using aluminum in vehicles less expensive for manufacturers.
 More and more automakers, and even the military, have incorporated aluminum into their vehicles in recent years.